 B.S. in Psychology

 The Bachelor of Science in Psychology is designed specifically for students who intend to continue their study of psychology at the graduate level, either in research or clinical programs.
 This comprehensive degree program also is a suitable major for pre-medical students.
 You will study general and experimental psychology, neuroscience and psychological statistics, and have access to a wide range of fascinating electives to satisfy your psychology course requirements.
-In addition, the 129-credit program includes required courses in mathematics, biology and chemistry and electives from the fields of political science, economics, sociology, geography, anthropology and fine arts.
+In addition, the 120-credit program provides the opportunity for study in mathematics, biology and chemistry and includes electives from the fields of political science, economics, sociology, geography, anthropology and fine arts.